 What We Fund

-Every year, ArtsWave provides grants to 150+ organizations, projects and artists, creating thousands of arts experiences throughout the Cincinnati region.
+ArtsWave’s grant programs support 150+ organizations, projects and artists each year, creating thousands of arts experiences throughout the Cincinnati region.

 Nearly a century of community support has built a dynamic foundation for our region’s arts to thrive.

-Your gift funds 150+ organizations, large and small, from Northern Kentucky to the Northern suburbs and everywhere in between.
-These projects and artists create thousands of performances, exhibitions, arts education programs, public art, and more, each with their own impact on our region.
+Your gift supports more than 150 organizations—large and small—from Northern Kentucky to the northern suburbs and everywhere in between.
+Together, these organizations and artists produce thousands of performances, exhibitions, arts education programs, public art projects, and more, each helping to build a stronger economy and a more connected community.

-These investments are made through impact-based grants.
-Click on the grant types below to discover how your dollars are funding organizations near you.
+Click on the grant types below to discover how your dollars are supporting organizations and artists near you.

 Sustaining Impact Grants provide unrestricted, general operating support in three-year cycles to arts organizations based on the goals of ArtsWave’s Blueprint for Collective Action.
 Sustaining Impact Grants are awarded in three-year cycles, with amounts determined by the organization’s budget size and related community impact.